veikman/dmote-keycap/README.md

 The application will generate files of OpenSCAD code under `output/scad` and, optionally, STL files for slicing and 3D printing.

-The CLI supports some additional parameter that are not interpreted by the `keycap` function inside the library.
+The CLI supports some additional parameters that are not interpreted by the `keycap` function inside the library.
 Here are some highlights:

 * `--batch`: An operating mode for multiple keys; more below.